 No other glamping spot executes the rustic vibe better than Glamping Alona in Panglao Island.
 Although it is several ways down Luzon, this tourist hub in the Visayas area boasts some of the best views and glamping experiences out there.

 For those who enjoy their own company, their sleek and stylish bell huts also come in single-beds where people can take their daily siestas while listening to the sounds of nature around them.
+You can also chill by the bonfire, grill meat during the afternoons, and watch a film in the movie area!

 Going on a romantic getaway?
 Why not make Glamping Alona your palace of choice?
 There are also available double-bed bell huts where you can chill out with your partner.